Bridge a Threaded Channel to the Agent Team

 You can stand up a Hono server with channel-webhook and

-/api/callback/:tokenroutes viacreateBridgeServer, with the host's channel-specific SDK glue only insideonWebhookandonCallback. -
+/api/callback/:tenant_id/:tokenroutes viacreateBridgeServer, with the host's channel-specific SDK glue only insideonWebhookandonCallback. -

-You can persist per-thread state through
+You can persist per-thread state by implementing the

 You can